 Serbia is a unique geopolitical play – between East and West

 Since the days of Tito, the Yugoslav communist dictator, Serbia has been sitting in between the western and eastern powers, trying to play a complicated balancing act.

 Maintaining such policy of course leads to inevitable setbacks and constant pressure.
 But with a set of geopolitically inclined politicians, and decades of experience in the matter, this policy is starting to yield long term dividends.

 According to the IBM Global Location Trends 2020 report, Serbia maintained its global number one spot as the country that creates the most FDI jobs per million inhabitants.
+It achieved this ranking four years in a row.
 Impressive.

 The source of investments is very diversified.